 You may want to select Fast cataloging if the full cataloging tends to affect the performance of the managed machine or if your backup window is too narrow.
 The following data will be displayed in the catalog:

-- For a disk-level backup only disks and volumes. - For a file-level backup nothing. - For an Exchange database-level backup only databases or storage groups and mailboxes. - For an Exchange mailbox-level backup only mailboxes.
+- For a disk-level backup only disks and volumes. - For a file-level backup nothing.

 To add the full contents of already existing backups to the catalog, you can start the full cataloging manually when appropriate.